Estimation of temporal covariances in pathogen dynamics using Bayesian multivariate autoregressive models: Materials and methods

-Using data from the first year, we estimated non-significant covariances between all pairs of viruses (Figure~\ref{figSS3}, Year 1).
-Using data from two years onwards, we found varying degrees of significance in the covariance between virus 1 and virus 2, $\Lambda^{-1}_{1,2}$, virus 2 and virus 4, $\Lambda^{-1}_{2,4}$, and virus 4 and virus 5, $\Lambda^{-1}_{4,5}$ (Figure~\ref{figSS3}, Year 2 onwards).
+For each pair of viruses, at each iteration, we assessed deviations of each parameter from zero (Fig~\ref{figSS3}, pre-mcc) and applied the multiple comparison correction (Fig~\ref{figSS3}, post-mcc).
+Using data from the Year 1, we estimated non-significant correlation between all pairs of viruses (Fig~\ref{figSS3}, Year 1).
+Using data from Year 2 onwards, we found varying degrees of significance in the correlation between virus 1 and virus 2, $\Lambda^{-1}_{1,2}$, virus 2 and virus 4, $\Lambda^{-1}_{2,4}$, and virus 4 and virus 5, $\Lambda^{-1}_{4,5}$ (Fig~\ref{figSS3}, Year 2 onwards).

-Following the multiple comparison correction, we found significant covariances between virus 1 and virus 2, $\Lambda^{-1}_{1,2}$, and virus 4 and virus 5, $\Lambda^{-1}_{4,5}$, from year 9 onwards (Figure~\ref{figSS3}, solid navy and green lines) validating our model for long term time series data.
-Again, we found very similar results using $W_{auto}$.
+Following the multiple comparison correction, we found significant correlations between virus 1 and virus 2 ($\Lambda^{-1}_{1,2}$), virus 4 and virus 5 ($\Lambda^{-1}_{4,5}$) from year 9 onwards (Fig~\ref{figSS3}, solid navy and green lines) validating our model for long term time series data.
+We found no significant correlation between virus 2 and virus 4 from year 9 onwards.
+We found very similar results using $W_{auto}$ (results not shown).

 This example shows this method can precisely and accurately estimate the between virus covariance matrix given long term time series data.